ovh/docs/pages/web/domains/transfer_outgoing_domain/guide.en-gb.md

 In order to prevent unauthorised domain transfers, domain names are usually locked, indicated by the status *clientTransferProhibited*.
 This protection must be lifted in the OVHcloud Control Panel before starting a transfer.

-**This guide explains hot to prepare your domain name for an outgoing transfer.**
+**This guide explains how to prepare your domain name for an outgoing transfer.**

 > [!warning]
 >